How Fast Will a Car Loan Build My Credit Score?

 • New credit account: When you open a new account, you’re adding a brand new credit account to your credit report with no payment history.
 Again, this has a temporary negative result for your credit rating.
 [2]

-• Lower average account age: One of your less-important credit score factors is your average age of credit (meaning how long you've had credit lines).
+• Lower average account age: One credit score factor that accounts for 15% of your FICO score is your average age of credit (meaning how long you've had credit lines).
 Adding a new account lowers your average age, which could cause a credit score drop.

 The impact of opening a new credit account varies depending on your unique credit history.
 If you apply for several car loans in a short period of time to shop around, credit scoring models may treat the group of inquiries as a single inquiry for credit scoring purposes.
 [3]

 An auto loan is a type of installment loan, like most student loans, mortgage loans, and personal loans.
-As long as you make at least the minimum payment by the due date every month, the account should help your credit score over time.
+As long as you make the monthly payment by the due date every month, a car loan should help your credit score over time.

 You shouldn’t buy a car or get a car loan just to build credit.